tobyink/rust-tada/README.md

   -f, --file <FILE>       the path or URL for todo.txt -l, --local             look for files in local directory only
-      --no-date           Don't automatically add a creation date to the task --max-width <COLS>  maximum width of terminal output --colour            coloured output
+      --no-date           Don't automatically add a creation date to the task --no-fixup          Don't try to fix task syntax -T, --today             Include a due date of today -S, --soon              Include a due date of overmorrow -W, --next-week         Include a due date the end of next week -M, --next-month        Include a due date the end of next month --max-width <COLS>  maximum width of terminal output --colour            coloured output
       --no-colour         plain output